subuser-security/subuser/config-dot-json-file-format.md

  * `bin-dir`: This is the directory where subuser "executables" are to be installed.
 This directory should be in the user's path.

-  `type`: path to directory
+  `type`: string - path to directory

  * `registry-dir` : This is the path to the git repository where the registry files for subusers and installed images are stored.

- `type`: path to git repository
+ `type`: string - path to git repository

- * `user-set-permissions-dir`: NOT YET IMPLEMENTED
+ * `user-set-permissions-dir`:

- `type`: path to directory
+ `type`: string - path to directory

- * `program-home-dirs-dir`: The directory where subuser is to store the home directories of each subuser program.
+ * `subuser-home-dirs-dir`: The directory where subuser is to store the home directories of each subuser program.

- `type`: path to directory
+ `type`: string - path to directory